- Why do I need to fill out a Request for Benefits form every semester?

 I received an email from your office saying one of my classes wasn’t approved.

 Due to FERPA regulations, we are not allowed to tell you which class it is by phone or email.
 You will need to come into our office with a picture ID.
-However, we use My Degree Dashboard to certify your classes.
+However, we use Degree Audit to certify your classes.
 You can always look to see which class is not showing up on your degree audit and that is most likely the class that isn’t approved.
 If the class you are taking IS required but not showing up on your degree audit, you should speak with our office to find out how to get it approved.

 What is advance pay?